 Through charitable contributions of time and product, and a number of initiatives at the corporate and division levels, we are able to touch lives and communities where we operate.

-In partnership with KaBOOM!, a national nonprofit dedicated to giving all kids great, safe places to play, Newell Brands funds and helps build playgrounds in the communities closest to the company’s operations.
+In partnership with KaBOOM!, a national nonprofit dedicated to giving all kids great, safe places to play, the Newell Brands Charitable Foundation funds and helps build playgrounds in the communities closest to the company’s operations.
 Each project under this initiative is achieved with the help of hundreds of Newell Brands employee volunteers across the United States.

 In 2018 alone, Newell Brands donated over $1 million in products, hosted supply drives and volunteered with homeless and animal shelters, food banks, the Special Olympics, as well as nonprofits that support early childhood & STEM education, park systems and disease research.

 We recognize that disasters can have a traumatic impact on the lives of employees, neighbors, business partners, customers and consumers.
-In partnership with national partners such as The American Red Cross, Newell Brands strives to respond to states of emergency in as many communities as possible, through corporate support, donations of product and employee contributions and volunteering.
+In partnership with national partners such as The American Red Cross, the Newell Brands Charitable Foundation strives to respond to states of emergency in as many communities as possible, through corporate support, donations of product and employee contributions and volunteering.

 Newell Brands encourages its seven divisions – Writing, Appliances & Cookware, Outdoor & Recreation, Baby, Home Fragrance, Food and Connected Home & Security - to get involved in ways they deem most impactful in their respective communities, and most in line with their respective employee population’s volunteering practices.